Modul University Vienna: Extracurricular activities

 By the fundamental educational values of the university, Modul University Vienna has created the MU Cares Intercultural Certificate Program to encourage students to work for society alongside their studies.
 The university offers students the opportunity to participate in charitable and social events at the university or on their initiative off campus.
 It encourages and supports its students in their search for intercultural experience and social work.
 Upon completion of their studies at Modul University Vienna, students who can demonstrate extracurricular activities in line with MU Care's vision receive a certificate from the university as a supplement to their diploma.
 In addition to this program, various student groups such as the Hotel Club, the Football Club, the Entrepreneurs Club, or the Movie Club contribute to student life.
 Every year, the university organizes an International Day, a public event at the university where students present their countries and their cultural background.
 The net proceeds of this event are donated to a charitable cause.

-Modul career

-Since April 2010, the networking and career service platform Modul Career has been available to students and alumni of Modul University Vienna and the Tourism College Modul.
-Modul Career offers career planning and career development services for the students and graduates of both educational institutions.
-Its aim is to assist students with finding an internship as well as to support them in career planning and development.
-Modul Career assists over 7,000 alumni of both institutions.
+Supporting Services

+Modul University Vienna provides academic services, mentoring services, a buddy program, a peer tutoring program, career services, and professional counseling.

+Career Support

+Career support is a joint effort between many departments.
+Students can benefit from tailored guidance on CV and motivation letter writing, one-on-one career advisory sessions, and access to internship opportunities at MU’s corporate partners.

+Buddy Program

+The Buddy Program is a volunteer initiative designed to support the onboarding & integration of newly admitted international and exchange students into university life and the city of Vienna.
+The program pairs new students with current MU students ("buddies") who provide guidance and support during the initial months of adjustment.
+Participants form friendships, develop cross-cultural understanding, and take part in dedicated events aimed at strengthening student networks.

+Student Clubs

+At Modul University Vienna supports a variety of student-led clubs and organizations.
+These clubs provide opportunities for students to pursue personal interests, develop new skills, and engage with peers outside of their academic programs.
+A list of all current active clubs can be found on the MU website.

+Onboarding Support

+MU Provides student visa application and housing support services.
+Students can choose from a variety of housing providers located throughout the city, catering to all budgets and needs.